 - Some brands of this drug may need to be swallowed whole.
 Check with your doctor or pharmacist if you have questions about whether your brand must be swallowed whole.

-- Melt 1 packet in hot water.
-Sip while hot.
+- Dissolve 1 packet in hot water.
+Have your child sip while hot.

-- If using a microwave, melt 1 packet in cool water.
+- If using a microwave, dissolve 1 packet in cool water.
 Microwave until hot.
 Do not overheat.
 Stir before and after heating.

 - Store at room temperature.